adlerzei/letterboxd-streaming-providers/README.md

 The extension can be added into Chrome, Firefox and Opera.

 ### Which countries are supported?
-Actually only german streaming services are supported.
+Actually only German streaming services are supported.
 Coming soon: US, Canada, UK.

 ### Important Notice
 This is a third party extension and is not related to the Letterboxd developer team in any way.